-Making a video game can be a difficult task.
-But it is not something that can’t be done even if you lack experience.
+Technology has enabled people to do things that were unimaginable a few decades ago like to work remotely or have fun playing games online.
+Moreover, the technological development has brought new kinds of profitable hobbies or jobs.
+Making a video game is one of them.
+It can be a difficult task, but it is not something that can’t be done even if one lacks experience.
 One thing is certain – the video gaming industry is bustling, and the market is extremely profitable, so there is room for anyone.

 It goes without saying that behind the most successful games entire studios stand, but you have probably heard of a lucky gamer who made a game out of hobby with his best friend and now has millions of dollars on his bank account.
 You need to be innovative and work hard, and with a little luck, maybe you will be responsible for the next hit game like WoW, Minecraft or Fortnite.